 Due to a pending legal case in New South Wales there will be some minor changes to the version that airs in that state.

-While Lucifer has few links to the drug-driven, organised crime of the earlier series, it stands admirably in its own right.
-It feels like the Producers have consciously opted for a more serious, sobering execution than episodes renowned for style above content.
+While Lucifer has few links to the organised crime of the earlier series, it stands in its own right.
+It feels like the Producers have consciously opted for a more serious, sobering approach than episodes renowned for style above content.

 Two more telemovies will follow.
 Fingers crossed they are as good as this one.